 Technical Approach

-These tasks will be performed in close collaboration between an experimental team at University A (PI) and a theoretical team at University B (Co-PI).
+These tasks will be performed in close collaboration between an experimental team at Geroge Washington University (PI: Philippe Bardet) and a theoretical team at University of Michigan (Co-PI: Eric Johnsen).
 The PIs will work closely with a DOE National Laboratory (DOE Lab).
 Experiments and simulations of two canonical and repeatable problems will be considered: (i) a laser steam explosion in a pipe, and (ii) a water hammer in a pipe (Rich pipe).

 By building on several years of instrumentation development by the PI (some with NEUP support), a suite of demonstrated molecular-based non-intrusive optical diagnostics will be deployed to measure velocity in each phase and at the interface.
 Additionally, a laser absorption spectroscopic technique in the PI’s laboratory will be further advanced to measure pressure in the gas phase.
 The pressure in the liquid will be measured with high-speed needle hydrophones.
 From those the pressure and velocity at the interface will be deduced.
 All measurements will be conducted with repetition rates > 1 MHz and, therefore, will be time-resolved even in these challenging fast transients.
 All the dynamical quantities in the Seven-Equation model will be measured, enabling direct estimation of the relaxation coefficients entering this model.
 Additionally, the new laser spectroscopy technique enables very fine measurements that resolve individual vibration and rotation of water vapor molecules: relaxation rates to equilibrium will be measured directly providing a second estimate (first-principle based) of the relaxation terms!